A topic from the subject of Organic Chemistry in Chemistry.

 Nucleophilic Substitution

 The attacking species (nucleophile) has a lone pair of electrons that can pair with the electrophilic carbon.
-The reaction proceeds through a two-step mechanism involving the formation of a carbocation intermediate.
+The reaction often proceeds through a two-step mechanism involving the formation of a carbocation intermediate.
+Different mechanisms exist (SN1 and SN2) depending on the substrate and reaction conditions.

 Electrophilic Substitution

-The attacking species (electrophile) is attracted to the negative charge on the carbon atom.
-The reaction proceeds through a one-step mechanism involving a transition state.
+The attacking species (electrophile) is attracted to the electron-rich area of the molecule, often an aromatic ring.
+The reaction often proceeds through a one-step mechanism involving a transition state.
+This is common in aromatic chemistry.

 Elimination Reactions

 E2 elimination involves the simultaneous removal of two atoms or groups of atoms in a concerted reaction.
-E1 elimination involves the removal of one atom or group of atoms to form a carbocation intermediate, followed by the removal of another atom or group of atoms.
+E1 elimination involves the removal of one atom or group of atoms to form a carbocation intermediate, followed by the removal of a proton (or other electrophile) and formation of the double bond.
+The reaction conditions (strong base for E2, weak base/acid for E1) significantly affect which mechanism dominates.

 Factors Influencing Substitution and Elimination Reactions